elatov/elatov.github.io/_posts/2012-09-17-setup-apple-wireless-keyboard-via-bluetooth-on-fedora-17.md

 ### Step 2: Enable HID2HCI

-From the Fedora &#8220;<a href="https://fedoraproject.org/wiki/Documentation/Bluetooth" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://fedoraproject.org/wiki/Documentation/Bluetooth']);">Documentation/Bluetooth</a>&#8220;:
+From the Fedora "<a href="https://fedoraproject.org/wiki/Documentation/Bluetooth" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://fedoraproject.org/wiki/Documentation/Bluetooth']);">Documentation/Bluetooth</a>":

-> Q: My Dell/Apple laptop (or Logitech dongle) is supposed to have Bluetooth built-in, but doesn&#8217;t show up.
+> Q: My Dell/Apple laptop (or Logitech dongle) is supposed to have Bluetooth built-in, but doesn't show up.
 >
-> A: You&#8217;ll need to un-comment the line HID2HCI_ENABLE=true in the /etc/sysconfig/bluetooth file.
+> A: You'll need to un-comment the line HID2HCI_ENABLE=true in the /etc/sysconfig/bluetooth file.
 Start the bluetooth service again with service bluetooth restart as root (or restart your machine) and the Bluetooth device should now be available.
 >
 > Note: this is not a configuration option in Fedora 11 (updates), and later versions, it is automatic.
 For Fedora 16 and later, you will need to install the bluez-hid2hci package to enable this feature.

     [elatov@klaptop ~]$ sudo yum install bluez-hid2hci

-After it&#8217;s installed you should see the following packages:
+After it's installed you should see the following packages:

     [elatov@klaptop ~]$ rpm -qa | grep bluez
     bluez-libs-4.99-2.fc17.i686